World Water Day 2020

-Handwashing with soap is one of the most cost-effective public health interventions in reducing the burden of global infectious diseases, including the spread of COVID-19.
-Critically, it is a sustainable way to improve the health and dignity of millions.
+Handwashing with soap is one of the most cost-effective public health interventions in reducing the burden of global infectious disease including the spread of COVID-19.
+Critically, it is a sustainable way to improve the health and dignity of millions

 Handwashing with soap is out of reach for billions